MechCoder/scotus-predict-image-audio/new_model/README.md

 For every lawyer, we have 8 new features which include "Aggressive", "Attractive", "Confident", "Intelligent", "Masculine", "Quality", "Trust" and "Win" which are are obtained by rating the audio transcript of the lawyer.
-For every case we have 16 new features, 8 of which include the averagen3d ratings of all the lawyers across the petitioner side and the other 8 include the averaged ratings of all the lawyers across the respondant side.
+For every case we have 16 new features, 8 of which include the averaged ratings of all the lawyers across the petitioner side and the other 8 include the averaged ratings of all the lawyers across the respondant side.